xdy/xdy-pf2e-workbench/README.md

         noOrSuccessfulFlatcheck: noOrSuccessfulFlatcheck, // await game.PF2eWorkbench.noOrSuccessfulFlatcheck(game.messages.get("messageId"))
         basicActionMacros: basicActionMacros, // await game.PF2eWorkbench.basicActionMacros()
         refocus: refocus, // await game.PF2eWorkbench.refocus()
+        followTheExpert: followTheExpert, // await game.PF2eWorkbench.followTheExpert()
+        hypercognition: hypercognition, // await game.PF2eWorkbench.hypercognition(token)
         callHeroPointHandler: callHeroPointHandler, // await game.PF2eWorkbench.callHeroPointHandler()
         mystifyNpcItems: mystifyNpcItems, // await game.PF2eWorkbench.mystifyNpcItems() OR await game.PF2eWorkbench.mystifyNpcItems(items, minimumRarity, usingPartyLevel, minimumLevel, multiplier)
         getAllFromAllowedPacks:
 ```

 HOOKS (for other modules to use):

 * `xdy-pf2e-workbench.moduleReady`: Triggered when the Workbench is Ready (i.e. has processed the 'ready' hook once.)
 * `xdy-pf2e-workbench.tokenCreateMystification`: Triggered when a token is being created and is going to be mystified.
   If a module returns `false` the token's name will not by mystified.

 * New Keybinds in Configure Controls